 Usually, one calf is born after nine months of gestation.
 Labor typically lasts two to four hours, with the calf emerging front feet first with its head tucked between its legs.
 A cow may occasionally have twins.
 If the twins consist of a male (bull) and female (heifer), the heifer calf is usually infertile (called a freemartin heifer).
 Infertility in freemartin heifers occurs due to a transfer of hormones or cells from the developing male calf, causing the female's reproductive tract to be underdeveloped.

 Calves are precocial, meaning they are able to stand and walk within an hour after birth.
 A calf needs to drink milk within the first few hours following its birth.
 This special milk is called colostrum and contains antibodies that help the calf fight off disease and stay healthy.
 Cows produce colostrum for the first 72 hours after giving birth to a calf.
 Calves are weaned when they are about 6 to 7 months old.

 - Consider going meat-free one day each week to help reduce the demand on the livestock industry and decrease your carbon footprint!

-Kids’ Farm is home to one polled Hereford heifer named Rose, a Hereford calf named Willow, and a Holstein calf named Magnolia.
+Kids’ Farm is home to a polled Hereford heifer named Rose, a Hereford calf named Willow, and a Holstein calf named Magnolia.
 Magnolia is black and white with black speckles on her nose.
 Rose is red and white with curly hair on her head.
 Her coat is short and sleek in the summer and longer in the winter.
 Willow is the youngest cow at Kids' Farm.
 She is also red and white with a red spot above her nose.